keisukeito-code/SCPpaper/README.md

 data.dir <- "data/wt/"

-IWT.data <- Read10X(data.dir = "Y:/scRNAseq data/wt")
+IWT.data <- Read10X(data.dir = "Y:/wt")

-IHE.data <- Read10X(data.dir = "Y:/scRNAseq data/hetero")
+IHE.data <- Read10X(data.dir = "Y:/hetero")

-In this example, the data are assumed to be stored on the Y: drive (e.g., Y:/scRNAseq data/).
+In this example, the data are assumed to be stored on the Y: drive.

 Please modify the file paths according to your local environment.